lanox/lanopuljic.com/content/articles/Install-Puppet-Server-on-CentOS.md

 Date: 2014-04-19 09:36:56 +1000
 Category: Puppet
 Tags: puppet,centOS 6.5
-Author: Lano Puljic
+Author: Lano
-image:logo1.jpg
+Image:
-email: lano.puljic@gmail.com
+Email: lanox.post@gmail.com
 Summary: Instructions on how to setup Puppet on CentOS 6.5 with ease